Nutritionist-Recommended IBS Diet: The Top Food Choices To Achieve IBS Relief & Prevent It

 How to Know if You Have IBS

-Recognising IBS early can help you take control of your gut health.
+Recognising IBS (irritable bowel syndrome) early can help you take control of your gut health.
 Common symptoms to watch for include:

 • Abdominal pain or cramping that improves after a bowel movement